itprojecttt/MINERVA/README.md

 Introduction:

-This project is based on a semi - finished work by Velta who was working on gathering information regarding toddler education.
-We plan on creating a friendly web application to help parents/guardians track the progress of their children so that they know what their children excels and lacks of.
-Minerva displays this information throught visual charts and descriptions that is determined from user inputs.
+MINERVA is a project based on Velta's partially-finished work involving plotting a child's early education information and visually displaying it through charts, diagrams and descriptions.
+MINERVA is planned to be a easy-to-use web-based application which allow the users to get visual results through prompted inputs.
+MINERVA is designed to aid parents/guardians track the process of their children so that they know where their children excel and lack in.
+We plan on creating a friendly simple web-application that functions as a purposeful tool in assisting parents/guardians in reaching a higher potential for their children.

 Project Goals
-[This section should describe the goals of your project.
-This section is divided into three sub-section]
+Below are the 3 sub-sections in which this section is divided into.

 Goals
-[This section should describe the goals of your project]
+MINERVA should be able to act as a tool in helping adults monitor their children's capabilities.
+MINERVA should be simple and easy to use.
+Visual elements should be easily understandable by users and prompted inputs should be straightforward.
+[Maybe write down some features we want to implement here?
+Exa: Log-in]

 User Target
-[This section should describe the user target that you aim for using your application]
+Parents(more specifically busy parents who are not able to monitor their children most of the time) and legal guardians who want to know their childrens capabilities.

 Expected Outcome
-[This section should describe the expected outcome from your application such as the ability of the applicaiton]
+MINERVA should be able to yield a easy-to-understand visual demonstration(in the form of a chart, diagram and descriptions) showing the user the levels of their children's capabilities based on determining educatinal factors and sectors.

 Project Vision